-We estimate the fair value of restricted stock at the then-current fair value of our common stock and for other stock-based awards we use the Black-Scholes option-pricing model, which requires subjective assumptions, including the volatility, the expected term of our common stock options, the risk-free interest rate for a period that approximates the expected term of our common stock options, and our expected dividend yield.
+We estimate the fair value of stock-based awards using the Black-Scholes option-pricing model, which requires subjective assumptions, including the volatility, the expected term of our common stock options, the risk-free interest rate for a period that approximates the expected term of our common stock options, and our expected dividend yield.
 The assumptions used in our Black-Scholes option-pricing model represent management's best estimates and involve a number of variables, uncertainties and assumptions and the application of management's judgment, as they are inherently subjective.
-Prior to our IPO, our subjective assumptions included the fair value of our common stock.
-After our IPO, the fair value of our common stock is quoted on the NASDAQ Global Select Market.
 If any assumptions change, our stock-based compensation expense could be materially different in the future.
 We do not estimate and apply a forfeiture rate as we have elected to account for forfeitures as they occur.